malusamayo/server-extension/README.md

 # Server Extension for WrangleDoc

+This is a jupyterlab extension that renders generated documentation from notebook analysis engine.

 ## Installing the Package

-With the packaging described above, installing the extension is done in one command once the package is published on pypi.org:

 ```bash
 # Install the server extension and